GeorgeManeta/BombCryptoBot/README.md

 This is a bot for the game Bomb Crypto.
 Verify if using this type of bot is allowed before using it, otherwise you might get banned.

 This bot will:
-- Periodically open the heroes menu and put every hero to work (default = every 20 minutes).
+- Periodically (every 20 minutes) open the heroes menu and put every hero to work.
-- Periodically exit and reenter the treasure hunt mode, to avoid AFK and help the AI that gets stuck sometimes.
+- Periodically (every minute) exit and reenter the treasure hunt mode, to avoid AFK and help the AI that gets stuck sometimes.
 - It will also check if the "Map Completed" screen shows up and click the "New Map" button.

 ## Running from source code